-- Physical principles in Biology - · Cell components and their material properties: cell membrane, organelles, cytoskeleton - · Thermodynamics of proteins and biological membranes - · Physical methods and techniques for studying cells - Cell adhesion interplay of specific, universal and elastic forces - Tensile strength and elasticity of tissue macromolecules of the extra cellular matrix - Micro mechanics and properties of the cell as a biomaterial - · Cell-cell-communication - · Cell migration - · Cell stimulation and cell-computer-communication
+- · Physical principles in Biology - Cell components and their material properties: cell membrane, organelles, cytoskeleton - Thermodynamics of proteins and biological membranes - · Physical methods and techniques for studying cells - Cell adhesion interplay of specific, universal and elastic forces - · Tensile strength and elasticity of tissue macromolecules of the extra cellular matrix - Micro mechanics and properties of the cell as a biomaterial - · Cell adhesion - · Cell migration - · Cell actuation, cell-computer-communication, and cell stimulation

-- · get to know a highly interdisciplinary field of physics. - learn the basics on physical properties of human cells, as building blocks of living organisms and their material properties. - · learn about the impact of forces on the behavior of living cells - · learn physical description of fundamental biological processes and properties of biomaterials. - · are able to express biophysical questions and define model systems to answer these questions.
+- · know basic physical properties of human cells, as building blocks of living organisms and their material properties. - · know the basic functionality of mechanical and optical methods to study living cells - · know physical descriptions of fundamental biological processes and properties of biomaterials. - · are able to express biophysical questions and define model systems to answer these questions.